hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 | HyperSQL| TEXT | -- | -- | -- |
 | Derby | -- | -- | -- | -- |

-For example, to get a PostgreSQL execution plan in JSON format (format #2) the application can use:
+For example, to get a PostgreSQL execution plan in JSON format (Format #2) the application can use:

 ```java
   String plan = this.torcs.getEstimatedExecutionPlan(re.getSlowestExecution(), 2);